 The Assistant to the Administrator Division (OAPA/AA) directs, sets policy and supervises all activities of the office and its overseas operations and represents the agency in interagency discussions on Afghanistan and Pakistan.

-The Strategic Planning, Monitoring and Evaluation Division (OAPA/SPME) provides leadership for bureau strategy, communications, and policy and oversees development, as well as program monitoring and funding operations overseas.
+The Program Office (OAPA/PO) provides leadership for bureau strategy, communications, and policy and oversees development, as well as program monitoring and funding operations overseas.
 It comprises three teams: communications; program analysis and budget; and monitoring and evaluation.

 Technical Services Division (OAPA/TS) provides intellectual, technical and strategic leadership to the office on sectoral policies, priorities and budgets through analyses, strategy development, program design, technical assistance, advocacy and information dissemination.
 It provides technical expertise in health; education; gender; democracy and governance; economic growth; and agriculture.